-Based on the results of the sensor solutions, the Jury can decide to award prizes to the best performing candidates according to different criteria (e.g., best per category of use, best for a particular pollutant etc.).
-The number of awards and criteria for awarding these titles are based on the collective decision of the Jury.
-Only candidates who have completed the sensor life cyde questionnaire within the required deadline (see article 6.2) are eligible to become a winner of a Jury Challenge 2023 prize.
+Based on the results of the sensor solutions, the Jury can decide to award prizes to the best performing candidates according to various criteria (e.g., best per category of use, best for a particular pollutant, etc.).
+The number of awards and the criteria for awarding these titles will be determined by the Jury's collective decision.
+The specific criteria will be made available to participants after the Jury's final meeting.